eosnetworkfoundation/grant-framework/docs/T&Cs.md

 ## 7. Terms of Grant Giving

-ENF shall grant You, as compensation for the delivery of the Software and the related deliverables and the grant of license rights on the Intellectual Property Rights to the ENF, a Grant as indicated in the application placed in the applications folder of the W3F Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>.
+ENF shall grant You, as compensation for the delivery of the Software and the related deliverables and the grant of license rights on the Intellectual Property Rights to the ENF, a Grant as indicated in the application placed in the applications folder of the ENF Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>.

 The Parties agree that the Grant is a lump-sum payment and that no additional compensation is due for the actual development costs incurred.